-2. tra reg With a change in transportation governance, it is important to acknowledge that some regional transportation projects may not have a direct local impact/benefit but will significantly improve regional mobility for residents.
-Please select whether you agree, neither agree nor disagree, or disagree with each statement using the radio buttons.
-Agree Neither agree nor disagree Disagree A. A new governance structu re should strike a balance between regional and local priorities. • 0 $\overline{}$ В. re should focus on projects that have, even if it means fewer local proje - • 0 $\overline{}$ C. re should require decision-makers when making policy, funding and se • 0 $\overline{}$ D. - ces could be more efficiently delive .
+2. tra reg nsportation projects may no n governance, it is important to ack of have a direct local impact/benefit .
+Please select whether you agree, nt using the radio buttons. but will significantly improve Agree Neither agree nor disagree Disagree A. A new governance structu re should strike a balance between regional and local priorities. • 0 $\overline{}$ В. re should focus on projects that have, even if it means fewer local proje - • 0 $\overline{}$ C. re should require decision-makers when making policy, funding and se • 0 $\overline{}$ D. - ces could be more efficiently delive .
 If you agree, and have examples, - • 0 --O Examples: Please list up to three service examples for consideration, if applicable Э.